SymbionicNigel/dotfile-utils/BITWARDEN.md

 - `BW_CLIENTSECRET`
 - `BW_PASSWORD`

-Then source the script as normal - it will use environment variables if `.bitwarden.env` doesn't exist.
+Then source the script as normal - it will use environment variables if `.env.bitwarden` doesn't exist.

 ## Security Notes

-- `.bitwarden.env` is gitignored - never commit it
+- `.env.bitwarden` is gitignored - never commit it
 - Store your master password securely
 - Consider using a separate Bitwarden organization for CI secrets
 - Use `bw lock` when done to secure your vault